 10. Quality Over Quantity:

 We live in a time where everything is disposable.
 We don’t think twice about tossing something in the garbage and then running to the store to replace it.
 Not many items are repaired, patched, or re-purposed.
-Although I have seen growth in the concept of re-purposing and refinishing old items to give it new life.
+Although I have seen growth in the concept of re-purposing and refinishing old items to give them new life.
+In fact, I participate in a series called Less Is More where, once a month, we share our thrift-flip, budget-friendly, and easy DIY home decor ideas to show you how you can get more from your home decor for less.
 I love this idea and embrace the movement in my home.
 Invest in great quality products wherever you can.
-They may cost more initially but it saves down the road when you aren’t having to replace it every two years.
+They may cost more initially but it saves down the road when you aren’t having to replace them every two years.
 Find lasting decor items that you love instead of collecting trendy ones that you will get rid of next season.
 Not only will you feel better about your space, but it’s easier on your wallet too!

 Change Is Good